hack4peace/andro-brute-force/README.md

 6. $ cd andro-brute-force
 7. $ chmod +x andro-brute-force.sh
 8. $ bash andro-brute-force.sh (last command)
-9. Guys if are using usb debugging first time then you see this type of massage 👇

-So tick on allow and click on ok
+9. Guys if are using usb debugging first time then you have to do this thing 👉 (tick on allow and click on ok)